JoeSz/Exopite-Combiner-and-Minifier-WordPress-Plugin/exopite-combiner-minifier/README.txt

 CHANGELOG
 ---------

+= 20200531 = - 2020-05-31
+* Added: can create a separate file for css and js method separatly
+* Fix: sometimes saved list was empty, because try to save in the wrong place

 =20200428 - 2020-04-28
 * Added: Filters to manage skipped pages, scripts and styles.
 * Fixed: Display debug infos.